git-town/git-town/website/src/commands/switch.md

 git town switch -t o
 ```

-This can be compacted to:
+This can be further compacted to:

 ```
 git town switch -to